dergigi/dergigi.github.io/collections/bitcoin/_posts/2025-10-31-building-boris.md

 After laughing my ass off for 5 minutes, I decided to stick with Boris, since it encapsulates the nature of this little experiment so perfectly.

-All of Boris is vibed.
-All of it.
-I didn't write a single line of code.
+All of Boris is vibed. *All of it.*[^fn-commits] I didn't write a single line of code.
 I didn't even read a single line of code, except by accident.
 There are plenty of hallucinations in the code, and potentially in the UI too.
 Don't expect all the things to work.
 Don't expect things to be done in the most perfect or correct way.
 Like all LLM output, it is hopefully somewhat useful, somewhat entertaining, and somewhat coherent.
 But it should be taken with a large grain of salt.

+[^fn-commits]: This includes any and [all commits](https://github.com/dergigi/boris/commits).
+I didn't write a single one of those either.

 ## Why Build It?